srsran/srsRAN_Project_docs/docs/source/user_manuals/source/outputs.rst

 Logs
 ****

-The srsRAN Project gNB application provides a highly configurable logging mechanism, with per-layer and per-component log levels.
-Set the log file path and log levels in the gNB config file.
+|project_name| provides users with a highly configurable logging mechanism, with per-layer and per-component log levels.
+Set the log file path and log levels in the gNB config
+file.
 See the :ref:`Configuration Reference<manual_config_ref>` for more details.

 The format used for all log messages is as follows: